CraftomeCJ/learningJournal/June2022/learningJournal20220610.md

 -->
 **Questions/Reflections of the day?**

-- [x] Ask myself: What's the next big step I need to take? <br/>
+- [x] Ask myself: If today was the last day of my life, would I want to do what I am about to do today? <br/>When I need to make the choices in my life, asking myself: "will this simplify my life, get me closer to my goals, inspire someone or bring happiness".
+The answer should leads the way.<br/>
-- [x] What are the three natural phenomena that I find most fascinating? <br/>
+- [x] What was the worst punishment that I had during my childhood? <br/>

 <p align="center">(<a href="#top">back to top</a>)</p>